The Case for Cardinality Lower Bounds: Introduction

 \section{Introduction}

-After five decades of research and development, query optimization remains an ``unsolved" problem.
-As pointed out by both practitioners and researchers, cardinality estimation, one of the crucial pillars of the query optimizer, is its \emph{Achilles heel}~\cite{Lohmanblog, Lohmanbtw, job, still-asking}.
-By estimating the size of intermediate results, cardinality estimation is the primary input to the cost model for choosing the best execution plan.
-Additionally, it is essential for resource management, such as allocating memory and CPU, and determining the degree of parallelism in distributed databases.
-A seminal analysis by Leis et al.~\cite{job} empirically evaluated PostgreSQL~\cite{postgres}, HyPer~\cite{hyper}, and three commercial databases, revealing that all tested database systems routinely produce large cardinality estimation errors and that join size estimation is particularly fragile.
+After five decades of research and development, query optimization remains an ``unsolved'' problem.
+As pointed out by both practitioners and researchers, cardinality estimation is the \emph{Achilles heel}~\cite{Lohmanblog, Lohmanbtw, job, still-asking} of query optimization.
+By estimating the size of intermediate results, cardinality estimation is the primary input to the cost model for plan selection.
+It is equally essential for resource management, dictating memory and CPU allocation.
+A seminal analysis by Leis et al.~\cite{job} empirically evaluated five open-source and commercial databases, revealing that all routinely produce large estimation errors, with join size estimation being particularly fragile.

-This challenge has spurred a wealth of research on cardinality estimation, spanning sketch-based, sampling-based, to ML-based methods (see recent experimental surveys~\cite{CeSurveyFelix, stats-ceb, heinrich-survey}).
-However, no matter how well a method has been shown to perform empirically, there is rarely any guarantee on the correctness of the estimation.
+This challenge has spurred a wealth of research on cardinality estimation, spanning sketch-based, sampling-based, to ML-based methods~\cite{CeSurveyFelix, stats-ceb, heinrich-survey}.
+However, no matter how well a method performs empirically, there is rarely any guarantee on the correctness of the estimation.
 In response, the theory community has recently proposed provable bounds for cardinality estimation, most notably the recent \lpbound{}~\cite{lpbound}.
 Yet, all these proposals provide only \emph{upper bounds}.
 Rather than serving as direct replacements for the cardinality estimator, these upper bounds are best suited for correcting the original optimizer's \emph{overestimates} (by capping the estimates).
 Crucially, however, the complementary problem, safeguarding against underestimates, remains unaddressed.